Nuclear Free World Policy

 These countries are weary of nuclear weapons’ deployment above everything else.
-Although 8 states are exempted from ban on nuclear weapons, 5 nations retain a de jure status of a “nuclear weapon state.”
-These states are the United States of America, the United Kingdom, the People’s Republic of China, France and Russia—all of whom had already tested nuclear weapons before the NPT was signed.
+Although 8 states are exempted from ban on nuclear weapons, 5 nations retain a de jure status of a “Nuclear Weapon State.”
+These states are the United States of America, the United Kingdom, France, Russia, and the People’s Republic of China —all of whom had already tested nuclear weapons before the NPT was signed.
 NWS’s right to possess a nuclear arsenal is countered by Article VI of the treaty, which says that they have a legal obligation to eventually disarm.
 They also criticized NWS countries for failing to meet their obligation to disarm, in addition to criticizing the 3 states non-signatory nuclear weapons-capable states (which are considered de facto nuclear weapons states).
 This was stated in point 4 of the Joint Declaration of 1998: